Explore this course:

 15 credits

 The availability of software, hardware and data for geographical information systems (GIS) has increased rapidly in recent years.
-The wide array of new open source GIS applications and a proliferation of spatial open data has created exciting new possibilities for research in the field.
-This module is therefore focused on developing analysis and visualisation skills using open source software (focusing on QGIS) and in data handling and analysis.
+Alongside this, there have been exciting developments in cartography and visualisation methods.
+This module is focused on developing analysis and visualisation skills using a range of software but with particular focus on QGIS, the leading open-source desktop GIS.
 Students will learn through a combination of computer workshops and lectures and be exposed to the latest developments in the field.
-Assessment is by means of a visualisation and data analysis project.
+Assessment is by means of a spatial data visualisation and analysis project.

 15 credits